Biomedical Engineer

 What does a biomedical engineer do?

-The work of biomedical engineers is varied and you may be employed by hospitals or private health services, research institutes or manufactures of medical equipment.
+The work of biomedical engineers is varied and you may be employed by hospitals or private health services, research institutes or manufacturers of medical equipment.
 Biomedical engineers are sometimes referred to as bioengineers, clinical engineers, medical engineers or design engineers depending on their specialism.
-Despite specialisation, there are certain tasks and responsibilities that are common amongst biomedical engineers.
+Despite specialisation, there are certain tasks and responsibilities that are common among biomedical engineers.
 Here are some examples of what working as a biomedical engineer day to day may look like:

-• Researching ways to problem solve medical equipment and treatments which are ineffective and need improving
+• Researching ways to problem-solve medical equipment and treatments which are ineffective and need improving

 • Designing and developing new materials or devices using mathematical models and computer software